TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Results

-An ablation study on time series encoder-decoder reconstruction performance (Table \ref{tab:results:vae-ablation}) reveals a critical trade-off between the reconstruction performance of the encoder-decoder pair and downstream performance on practical tasks.
-We look at the reconstruction MSE on our VAE validation data across encoder-decoder pairs with different hyperparameter settings, as well as the accuracy of small-scale implementations of TsLLM trained using each of these pairs.
+\paragraph{Time Series Encoder-Decoder Training} An ablation study on time series encoder-decoder reconstruction performance (Table \ref{tab:results:vae-ablation}) reveals a critical trade-off between the reconstruction performance of the encoder-decoder pair and downstream performance on practical tasks.
+We look at the MSE on our VAE validation data across encoder-decoder pairs with different hyperparameter settings, as well as the accuracy of small-scale implementations of TsLLM (SmolLM2-125M, 10B training tokens) trained using each of these pairs.
 This table makes clear that it is possible to improve the reconstruction ability of the VAE significantly by reducing the patch size or $\beta$, but this leads to more granular representations of the time series that are not as informative or effective when integrated into TsLLM.
 The representation abstraction can also be increased by increasing $\beta$ or selecting a larger patch size, but this hurts reconstruction, which also hurts performance of TsLLM.
 We have optimized for a balance between these objectives in order to maximize performance of TsLLM on real-world tasks.